Financial Stability Planning Guide

 Direct surplus using a hybrid save-and-pay strategy until revolving APR above 15–18% is eliminated.
 Track debt-free projections quarterly with a debt-free date calculator and interest savings comparisons to stay motivated.

 Maintain starter fund floor—never drain savings completely to chase a zero balance.
+A final $800 payment that leaves $0 in checking invites the next emergency onto plastic.

 Phase 3: Expand Stability Buffers (Months 12–36)